License GuideSOC 47-4041

 Read more

-Asbestos abatement workers must complete continuing education to renew their licenses.
-The exact hours and required topics depend on your state.
-Most states require training on ethics and state-specific regulations.
-Check your state's licensing board for your renewal cycle's specific requirements.
+Asbestos abatement workers need continuing education to renew licenses.
+The number of hours and required topics depend on your state.
+Common subjects include ethics and state regulations.
+Check your state board's specific rules before your renewal date.

 Is This For You